Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1dUNmBBbExs,1744.09797,1753.629628.md

 # [July 30th, 2020 Mod Highlight](../2020-07-30.md)
 ## Q&A: When are we getting Signs?
 https://youtube.com/embed/1dUNmBBbExs?autoplay=1&start=1744&end=1754
-This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Would you consider adding custom text signs?](./yt-HmdG5XPGjN8.md) [https://www.youtube.com/watch?v=HmdG5XPGjN8](https://www.youtube.com/watch?v=HmdG5XPGjN8)
+This question was possibly duplicated with a more recent answer: August 3rd, 2021 Livestream Q&A: Will we ever see writable signs to label stuff? [https://www.youtube.com/watch?v=5lnAMr0DyBE](https://www.youtube.com/watch?v=5lnAMr0DyBE)

 ### Topics